At A Glance

-The most recent peace plan, the roadmap, was drawn up in 2003 by what is known as the Quartet - the United States, European Union, Russia and United Nations.
-It put aside contentious issues such as the refugees' right to return, the status of Jerusalem, and the position of the borders of an eventual Palestinian state, and set out a two-year timetable by which agreement on a final settlement might be reached.
+The most recent peace plan, the roadmap, was drawn up in 2003 by the Quartet - the United States, European Union, Russia and United Nations.
+It put aside contentious issues such as the refugees' right to return, the status of Jerusalem, and the borders of a Palestinian state, and set out a two-year timetable by which agreement on a final settlement might be reached.

-During the first phase of the process, the Palestinians would commit to a crackdown on militants, while Israel would cease settlement building and act with military restraint.
+During the first phase, the Palestinians would commit to a crackdown on militants, while Israel would cease settlement building and act with military restraint.

 But soon after the roadmap was agreed, violence on both sides ended the incipient peace process.
 Israel decided unilaterally in 2003 to withdraw from the Gaza Strip and parts of the West Bank.

 The construction of settlements and the "security barrier" led some experts to question the viability of the two-state solution.
 They argued that Israeli infrastructure in the Palestinian Territories is so well established as to rule out a genuinely independent Palestine.
 It is not clear how the alternative - a one-state solution - would work, as Jews would be a minority in a single state, an unacceptable prospect for most Israelis.

 Although the roadmap was not formally abandoned, the peace process was effectively put on hold.

 But global awareness of the centrality of the Israeli-Palestinian conflict to events in Iraq, Lebanon, and the "war on terror", along with concern about the emergence of two rival administrations within the Palestinian Territories, revived Western leaders' interest in diplomatic efforts to end the crisis.